Securitization Act

 3. Exemption from Registration of Security Receipt

-According to this when securitization and asset reconstruction companies issue receipts, the holder of those receipts is eligible to undivided interests in the financial assets and there is no need of registration unless and otherwise it is compulsory under the Registration Act 1908.
-However, the registration of the security receipt is required in the following cases: There is a transfer of receipt.
-The security receipt is creating, declaring, assigning, limiting, extinguishing any right title or interest in an immovable property.
+According to this, when securitization and asset reconstruction companies issue receipts, the holder of those receipts is eligible for an undivided interest in the financial assets.
+There is no need for registration unless and otherwise.
+It is compulsory under the Registration Act 1908.
+However, the registration of the security receipt is necessary in the following cases:

-Prominent features of Securitization Act
+Prominent Features of the Securitization Act

 Below are the features of the Securitization Act: